edysune/edysune/README.md

 - 👋 Hi, I’m @edysune (Edison Earnest)
-- 👀 I’m interested in Web/Full Stack/Compiler Development.
-I also like movies, and write scripts occasionally to do things that are useful (splitting movies into frames, motion tracking, etc).
+- 👀 I’m interested in Full Stack Development, and I currently write code whenever I have free time.
+I'm a huge fan of movies, and write scripts occasionally to do things that are useful for my side-projects at home (like splitting movies into frames, motion tracking, backing up large amounts of files remotely, etc).
-- 🌱 I’m currently learning Angular, Docker, and other Web Technologies.
-I'm also creating several websites on my own time.
+- 🌱 I’m currently learning web-related technologies.
+I work as a Full Stack Developer, and specifically work with technologies like Kubernetes/Docker, Azure Cloud Services (Cosmos DB, Azure Keyvault management, Azure Functions, etc), Github Actions/Azure Pipelines and CI management.
+Most of my experiences with languages and frameworks are in Angular, C# and .NET, but I do branch out whenever I can.
 - 📫 www.linkedin.com/in/edison-earnest-3275501b6